U.S. judge halts Keystone XL oil pipeline in blow to Trump, Trudeau

 “It was a political decision made by a judge.
 I think it’s a disgrace,” Trump told reporters at the White House.

+The ruling was a win for environmental groups who sued the U.S. government in 2017 after Trump announced a presidential permit for the project.
+Tribal groups and ranchers also have spent more than a decade fighting the planned pipeline.

-“The Trump administration tried to force this dirty pipeline project on the American people, but they can’t ignore the threats it would pose to our clean water, our climate, and our communities,” said the Sierra Club, one of the environmental groups involved in the lawsuit.
+“The Trump administration tried to force this dirty pipeline project on the American people, but they can’t ignore the threats it would pose to our clean water, our climate, and our communities,” said the Sierra Club.

-Representatives of Trudeau and Canada’s Natural Resources Minister Amarjeet Sohi did not immediately comment.
-The U.S. State Department was not immediately available for comment.
+The State Department is reviewing the judge’s order and had no comment due to ongoing litigation, a spokesman said.

 The pipeline would carry heavy crude from Alberta to Steele City, Nebraska, where it would connect to refineries in the U.S. Midwest and Gulf Coast, as well as Gulf export terminals.

-Shares of Canadian oil producers Canadian Natural Resources Ltd (CNQ.TO) and Cenovus Energy (CVE.TO) shed 3 percent.
-Canada has long sought more arteries to move oil out of Alberta, where the tar-like bitumen is extracted.
+Shares of Canadian oil producers Canadian Natural Resources Ltd were down 1.4 percent and Cenovus Energy were off 0.4 percent after both fell 3 percent earlier.

+Canada is the primary source of imported U.S. oil, but congested pipelines in Alberta, where tar-like bitumen is extracted, have forced oil shippers to use costlier rail and trucks.

 Several pipeline projects have been scrapped due to opposition, and the Trans Mountain line project still faces delays even after the Canadian government purchased it this year to move it forward.